Locality was formed on 1 April 2011 by the merger of bassac and the DTA, both organisations with a rich history.

 bassac and the Settlement Movement

-The Settlement Movement began in the early 1880s as a response to the urban poverty and social problems caused by industrialisation.
+The Settlement Movement began in the 1880s as a response to the urban poverty and social problems caused by industrialisation.
 This movement created “settlement houses” which offered social services to the urban poor and campaigned for social justice and equality.

 Community assets, social enterprise and the DTA